YazidKurdi/proxidize-scraper-frontend/README.md

 # Proxidize Frontend

-The frontend was built using vue JS (composition API) styled using tailwindcss, utilizing routers & Pinia for global state management.
+The frontend was built using Vue JS (composition API) and styled using tailwindcss, utilizing routers & Pinia for global state management.

 Running @ [NotJarir](https://proxidize-scraper.netlify.app/#/)